-20. Interpretation.
-The Administrator will have the power to interpret the Plan and this Award Agreement and to adopt such rules for the administration, interpretation and application of the Plan as are consistent therewith and to interpret or revoke any such rules (including, but not limited to, the determination of whether or not any Performance Units have vested).
+Notwithstanding the terms of any of the Company's organizational documents rules (including, but not limited to, the Company's bylaws), determination of whether or not any corporate policy or any contract (including, but not limited to, any indemnification agreement), neither Performance Units have vested.
 All actions taken and all interpretations and determinations made by the Administrator in good faith will be final and binding upon Participant, the Company and all other interested persons.
-Neither the Administrator nor any person acting on behalf of the Administrator will be personally liable for any action, determination or interpretation made in good faith with respect to the Plan or this Award Agreement.
+Neither the Administrator nor any affiliate person acting on behalf of the Company Administrator will indemnify or provide advancement be personally liable for any Covered Executive against any loss action, determination or interpretation made in good faith with respect to the Plan or this Award Agreement.

 21. Plan Governs.
-This Award Agreement is subject to all terms and provisions of the Plan.
+This Award Agreement is subject to all terms and provisions of Excess Compensation.
+Neither the Plan.
 In the event of a conflict between one or more provisions of this Award Agreement and one or more provisions of the Plan, the provisions of the Plan will govern.
 Capitalized terms used and not defined in this Award Agreement will have the meaning set forth in the Plan.